National Shooting Horse Association

 How will NaSHA track earnings?

-Most horsemen in the sport recognize this as the single biggest factor holding mounted shooting back from broader recognition.
+Most horsemen in the sport recognize this as the single biggest factor holding the shooting horse discipline back from broader recognition.
 Right now, there's no such thing as a 'proven shooting horse' on paper, with data to back it up.
 It's almost unbelievable, considering there are horses in this sport with fifty, sixty, even a hundred thousand dollars in winnings, documented only through riders’ personal notes.
 To be clear, we’re not creating a competing or separate earnings system.
 There’s no need to reinvent the wheel when proven organizations already specialize in that.

-What we are prepared to do is collect and standardize event data from producers, organize it in the format EquiStat requires, and help get mounted shooting horses represented alongside reining, cutting, barrel racing, and other established performance disciplines.
+What we are prepared to do is collect and standardize event data from producers, organize it in the format EquiStat requires, and help get shooting horses represented alongside reining, cutting, barrel racing, and other established performance disciplines.
 NaSHA values privacy and integrity — we do not sell, share, or misuse competitor or event data.
 Our purpose is to celebrate accomplishment, not collect information.